awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-es-operations.md

 1. For considerations about using scripts, see [Other Supported Resources](aes-supported-resources.md)\.

 1. Refers to the `PUT` method\.
 For information about the `GET` method, see [Notable API Differences](#es_version_api_notes)\.

-For more information about Elasticsearch 6\.0 operations, see the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/6.0/index.html)\.

 ## Version 5\.5<a name="es_version_5_5"></a>